 The Vitra Uten Silo Storage System in white on a white wall will make it disappear like magic.

-Make storage a design statement
+Make storage a unique and personal design statement

 Alternatively, turn your storage choices into deliberate, considered design features that add colour, pattern and texture to the space.
 This could be in the form of woven storage baskets, decorative boxes, mirrored doors or painted storage units.